 A look at ISOS’ 2018 Travel Risk Map shows the risks travelers actually face.
 “This is part of a company’s overriding duty of care on how they should prepare to assist their employees,” adds Quigley.

 “Duty of care is a subject near and dear to our hearts and we have been responsible for making it part of the vernacular in the travel risk management space,” he says.
 “This is about more than a legal or moral obligation.
 It’s about doing the right thing and it should be a fundamental part of any corporation’s planning.
 If you knew a particular area with human asset exposure is experiencing civil unrest and don’t have in place emergency response plans, then you are not meeting your duty of care and, in some countries, that falls under criminal code.”

-Companies also have to establish the parameters of providing duty of care services, travel security experts advise, including how to address problems when employees are on their own weekend side trips during business or on vacation.
-Part of the problem is confusion over whether the duty of care responsibility lies with the human resources, security or travel departments, illustrating the importance for clear lines of authority.
+Companies also have to establish the parameters of providing a duty of care services, travel security experts advise, including how to address problems when employees are on their own weekend side trips during business or on vacation.
+Part of the problem is confusion over whether the duty of care responsibility lies with the human resources, security, or travel departments, illustrating the importance of clear lines of authority.

 GET THE DUCKS IN A ROW

 Speed is often of the essence, Raiff says.
 “One of the primary reasons for using business aviation is its ability to rapidly respond to customer needs,” he explains.
 “We can be airborne in two hours, but that won’t happen unless you already have your relationships in place.
 Using business aviation also means fewer diversions, more direct routings, and faster service.”